Which Bariatric Surgery Is Right for You?

 - What is the “back-up plan” if the procedure you chose fails to produce your weight loss goal?

-We do not recommend adjustable gastric band surgery.
+We strongly recommend against the adjustable gastric band surgery.
 The results after 5 years or longer show such a high complication rate that our bariatric surgeons decided to stop offering this surgery to our patients since 2015.
+Over 1/3 of gastric bands ever inserted have required surgeries both urgently or electively to remove them for slippage, erosion, obstruction, or failure of weight loss!

 The duodenal switch is reserved for special cases e.g. weight over 450 lbs or 220 kg.